SpillmanTech/nfs-formula/README.md

 testing
 ================
 Load the included Vagrantfile.
 Once all machines are up, execute `salt-call state.sls nfs.mount` to test client mounts.
 Server exports are done during the vagrant provisioning.

+The Vagrant environment will have three machines in it, with hostnames `centos`, `debian`, and `ubuntu`.